gpietrop/PPCon/README.md

 *  `--batch_size` is the batch size for the training
 *  `--alpha_smooth_reg` set the multiplicative loss factor for the smooth regularization

-The dataset are already generated in a tensor form ready for the training, and splitted into train and test.
+The datasets are preprocessed and stored in tensor form, ready for training.
-The dataset are contained in the _ds_ folder.
+They are split into training and testing sets and can be found in the  _ds_ folder.

+The results and models from the paper are located in the `results`, directory, which contains subdirectories for each variable.
+Each subdirectory includes the date of the model training,  `.pt` files for different epochs, and information about training and testing loss.

+Pretrained models can be used to generate new data.
+An example of how to generate new data using the pretrained model can be found in  `make_genrated_dataset/make_generated_ds.py`, specifically in the function `get_reconstruction`.

-The codes that reproduce the plots of the paper are contained in the folder `analysis`:
+The scripts for reproducing the plots from the paper are located in the `analysis` folder.
+Example usage can be found in the `analysis/main_analysis.py` function.
+More specifically:
-* To get __Figure 2-4__ the functions are contained in _analysis/comparison_architecture.py_
+* To get __Figure 3-5__ the functions are contained in _analysis/comparison_architecture.py_
-* To get __Figure 5__ the functions are contained in _analysis/scatter_error.py_
+* To get __Figure 6__ the functions are contained in _analysis/scatter_error.py_
-* To get __Figure 6-8__ the functions are contained in _analysis/hovmoller_diagram.py_
+* To get __Figure 7-9__ the functions are contained in _analysis/hovmoller_diagram.py_
 * To get __Figure B1__ the functions are contained in _analysis/profile.py_